Personal Immigration

 When applying for a long-term Standard Visitor visa, the evidence submitted in support of these factors ought to demonstrate an ongoing need to visit the United Kingdom as a visitor.
 The risks of insufficiently demonstrating a recurring need to travel to the United Kingdom when making this application are outlined below.

 The Home Office acknowledges that where a person holds a long-term Standard Visitor visa for two, five or ten years, their reason for visiting is likely to differ over time; this is permissible if the person intends to continue undertaking permitted visitor activities.
-For an in-depth look at what activities are permitted and what activities are prohibited on a Standard Visitor visa, please see this article.
+For an in-depth look at what activities are permitted and what activities are prohibited on a Standard Visitor visa, please see our article UK Visit Visa: What Activities Are Permitted?

 In assessing whether an applicant is a genuine visitor, UKVI caseworkers will refer to the Visit Guidance which lists a number of different factors, including: